victorng40/tmmax/docs/source/quickstart.rst

    wavelength_arr = jnp.linspace(500e-9, 700e-9, 1000)
    angle_of_incidences = jnp.linspace(0, (70*jnp.pi/180), 1000)

-- **``material_list``:** Defines the sequence of layers in the multilayer stack.
+- ``material_list``: Defines the sequence of layers in the multilayer stack.
 The first layer is air (ambient), followed by alternating layers of Y₂O₃ (yttrium oxide) and TiO₂ (titanium dioxide), and finally SiO₂ (substrate).
-- **``thickness_list``:** Specifies the physical thickness of each thin film in the stack, in meters.
+- ``thickness_list``: Specifies the physical thickness of each thin film in the stack, in meters.
 For example, Y₂O₃ layers are 630 nm thick, while TiO₂ layers are 200 nm thick.
-- **``wavelength_arr``:** The spectral range for simulation, spanning from 500 nm to 700 nm with 1000 sampling points.
+- ``wavelength_arr``: The spectral range for simulation, spanning from 500 nm to 700 nm with 1000 sampling points.
-- **``angle_of_incidences``:** The incidence angle range, sweeping from 0° (normal incidence) up to 70°, also sampled at 1000 points.
+- ``angle_of_incidences``: The incidence angle range, sweeping from 0° (normal incidence) up to 70°, also sampled at 1000 points.

-This step ensures a high-resolution grid for the optical simulation, capturing subtle interference effects in the stack.

----

 Step 3: Choose Polarization and Run the Simulation
 --------------------------------------------------